waqarrathore/kubernetes-guacamole-postgres/README.md

 cd kubernetes-guacamole-postgres

-./indb.sh (you will need to make this esxecutable with a chmod +x indb.sh)
+./indb.sh (you will need to make this executable with a chmod +x indb.sh)

 The script changes the namespace context in kubernetes, so you should be able to view the pods for the app, run a "kubectl get pods"
 They'll be a minimum of 3, a guacamole one, a guacd one and a postgres one.